Try this Valentine Heart Symmetry Art craft with your toddler or preschooler! It's fun, low prep, and looks so pretty.

 Valentine Heart Symmetry Art Craft

-One of my favorite ways to do an easy symmetry art lesson for early childhood is using shapes.
+One of my favorite ways to do an easy symmetry art lesson for early childhood is by using shapes.
 Hearts are perfect for this because kids can see both sides of the shape and understand the concept better.
 That's why this is a great craft activity for Valentine's Day or all of February leading up to Valentine's!

 How to Make Heart Symmetry Craft with Kids

-- Fold a white paper in half and use a pencil to draw half of a heart shape.
+Fold a piece of paper in half and use a pencil to draw half of a heart shape.

-- Use foam/sponge tip paintbrush to dab dots of paint on one side of the heart only.
+Use a foam/sponge tip paintbrush to dab dots of paint on one side of the heart only.

 Isn't it so pretty?!
 One of the best things about this activity is no two hearts will look the same.
 Kids can make truly unique pieces and feel really good about their art.
 It's such a simple craft but it's so fun to make, that your kids will want to do it over and over again.

-Looking for more easy Valentine ideas for kids?
+Looking for more easy Valentine's ideas for kids?
 Check out these posts: